Among the many quirky aphorisms attributed to the late Yogi Berra is this observation about baseball: “Ninety percent of this game is half mental.”

 This is a free resource, so if you want it, just enter your name and email address below, and you’ll receive it by email in a matter of moments.

-Of course, once you discover what this assessment reveals, I would love to hear from you and potentially work with you as your inner strength coach.
+Of course, once you discover what this assessment reveals, I would love to hear from you and potentially work with you as your coach.
 But if you’re not interested in coaching, I hope you’ll use this download and act on what you learn.
 Challenge yourself, find some support, pray for the courage to grow.
 Everything great that you have to contribute to the world will start in your inner world.
 Make it strong!

 © 2016 Amy Simpson.